Skip to main content

 tcb deploy --framework vite -e my-env-id

-# Bare command: deploy with interactive guidance without any options
+# Bare command: interactive guided deployment

 tcb

-# Specify project subdirectory (monorepo scenario)
+# Specify a project subdirectory (monorepo scenario)

 tcb app deploy --cwd ./frontend -e my-env-id